Blackening999/ember-sliding-menu/README.md

 IT'S WIP.
 If you're seeing this message - wait a few days before it become more stable!
 TODOS:
-1. test
+- test
-2. optimise (get rid of jquery - completely)
+- optimise (get rid of jquery - completely)
-3. update readme and make a demo
+- update readme and make a demo
-4. add option to move content instead of moving menu Thanks!
+- add option to move content instead of moving menu
+- fix toLeft, only toRight is working now
+Thanks!

 This is convenient component representing the mobile sliding-menu.